MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/ns-werapi-wer_report_metadata_v2.md

 ### -field SizeOfFileNames

-The total size of the file name fields, in count of <b>WCHAR</b>s, including the terminating character for each name and one more at the end of the record.
+The total size of the file name fields, in count of **WCHAR**s, including the terminating character for each name and one more at the end of the record.

 ### -field FileNames